 Recently, Twitter enabled Moment Sponsorships, allowing advertisers to sponsor Moments from premium content partners and reach audiences at scale.
 By working with premium publishers as part of an In-Stream Sponsorship, brands know exactly which partner they are working with, and can develop deep brand integrations within said partner’s content.

-Below are few practices that have been tried and tested by many brands from different industries.
-Consider them as a guide, and please note that you don’t have to follow everything religiously because after all you understand your target audience best.
+Below are a few practices that have been tried and tested by many brands from different industries.
+Consider them as a guide, and please note that you don’t have to follow everything religiously because you understand your target audience better than anyone else.

 1. Choose What to Promote

 Twitter video ads are a great way to show off your products and services and create awareness among your target audience.

 You can make a video catalog for your products, like Android Wear:

 — Wear OS by Google (@WearOSbyGoogle) February 2, 2018

 You can also showcase the user experience by including screen recording and snapshots in your video ad.

 Offer a visual experience that will put the viewer right in the spotlight, so you can easily convey how your product benefits them, and motivate them to take action by clicking on the CTA.